TintinSDev/TinTinSDev/README.md

 Full-Stack Developer here.

 ## About Me:
-- 🔭 Results-driven professional Dev with expertise in JavaScript, React library, Python, SQL database and Django framework.
+- 🔭 Results-driven professional Dev with expertise in JavaScript, React library, Python, MySQL database and Django framework.
 - 🔭 Proven track record of creating robust and scalable web applications.
 Adept at collaborating with cross-functional teams to deliver high-quality solutions.
 - 🌱 Passionate about staying current with industry trends and leveraging technology to solve complex problems.